GrandpaScout/FiguraRewriteVSDocs/.github/ISSUE_TEMPLATE/documentation-issue.md

 <!--
   Everything between the "<!-​-" and "-​->" is a comment.
-  This will not show up in the issue report and are just here to help you write the report.
+  This will not show up in the issue report and is just here to help you write the report.
 -->

 ## **Checklist:** <!-- Making sure you payed attention.
 Fill this out first. -->